Virtual memory management#

 Allocate physical memory#

-The first step is to allocate the physical memory itself with the
+The next step is to allocate the physical memory using the

 hipMemCreate()